kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 ## Summary
 The full code implementation can be found [here](https://github.com/LIT-Protocol/developer-guides-code/tree/master/session-signatures/getSessionSigs).

-After executing the example implementation above, you will have generated and stored your session public and secret keys, and the `AuthSig` signed for the session signatures.
+After executing the example implementation above, you will have generated and stored session signatures that allow you to request decrypting data that you satisfied the Access Control Conditions for.

 <FeedbackComponent/>